tomkoid/neovim-dotfiles/README.md

 ```

 This package can be large, so this may take a while to install.
-After the installation of fonts is complete, you're done!
+After the installation is complete, you're done!

 ### Screenshots:
 <img src="images/start.png">